The international joint research lab TRiAC (TRapped-Ion integrated Atomic-photonic

 Utako Tanaka

-Osaka Univ Overview - Explanation of TRiAC and recent Japanese projects on ion traps
+Overview - Explanation of TRiAC and recent Japanese projects on ion traps

 Introduction of JST CREST project - On-chip ion trap